dtudk/pythonsupport-page/docs/python/deletingPython.rst

 Deleting python on Mac
 =========================================

-A version of Python comes pre-installed with macOs.
+A version of Python comes pre-installed with {{macs}}.
 This version of python is used by the operating system, and should not be deleted.
-Other verions of Python may be deleted using the script below.
+Other versions of Python may be deleted using the script below.
 This may include versions installed from the official python website, anaconda or miniconda.

 In order to run the script below you will need to download it.
 Afterwards open a terminal window and navigate to the folder where you downloaded the script.
 Then run the following command: